On exploring the potential of quantum auto-encoder for learning quantum systems: QAE-based QFI estimator

+\textbf{Hyper-parameters settings.} We adopt the following hyper-parameter settings to conduct all simulations.
+Specifically, the variational quantum circuits $U(\bm{\gamma})$ and $U(\bm{\theta})$, which are used to prepare the probe state $\rho_{\vartheta}(\bm{\gamma})$ and to build the quantum encoder respectively, follow the hardware-efficient ansatz in Eqn.~(\ref{eqn:append-MPCQ-def}).
+The layer number $L$ for $U(\bm{\gamma})$ and $U(\bm{\theta})$ is set as $6$ and $5$, respectively.
+A slight modification in building $U(\bm{\gamma})$ is removing all $R_Z$ gates in the single-qubit layer to accelerate training.
+For QAE, the number of latent qubits is set as $2$, the number of iterations is $300$, and in each iteration, the Adam optimizer is used to update $\bm{\theta}$ with the learning rate being $0.02$.
+For the probe state, the total number of iterations is $75$ and in each iteration, the parameters $\bm{\gamma}$ are updated by parameter shift rule with the learning rate being $0.08$.
+Each setting is repeated with five times to obtain the statistical results.

-The simulation results are exhibited in Figure \ref{fig:sim-QFI}.
-Recall that a well-known conclusion in quantum sensing is that the optimal probe state is an $N$-qubit GHZ state in the noiseless scenario, where the QFI reaches the Heisenberg limit $4N^2$.
-Compared with the optimal result, the QFI of the prepared probe state converges to the optimal QFI, i.e., $64$, after $30$ iterations.
-The achieved results indicate the applicability of the QAE-based QFI estimator.
+\textbf{Simulation results.} The simulation results are exhibited in Figure \ref{fig:sim-QFI}.
+Recall that a well-known conclusion in quantum metrology is that the optimal probe state is an $N$-qubit GHZ state in the noiseless scenario, where the QFI reaches the Heisenberg limit $4N^2$.
+Compared with the optimal result $64$, the average QFI of the optimized probe state oscillates around $60$ after $30$ iterations with the standard deviation up to $3$.
+The inner plot illustrates the top-1 performance of our proposal.
+In the $46$-th step, its QFI reaches $63.317$.
+The aforementioned observation highlights the feasibility of utilizing QAE-based QFI estimator for preparing the probe state, and suggests an intriguing avenue for future research to enhance the robustness and stability of the proposed QAE-based QFI estimator.